MAIF/nio/manual/src/main/paradox/features.md

 ## Record Management

-**Nio** provides an optionnal record management feature to increase traceability.
+**Nio** provides an optional record management feature to increase traceability.

-## Mailgun integration for end-user notifications
+## Soon : Mailgun integration for end-user notifications

-**Nio** provides integration in order to notify users of any actions on their personnal data.
+**Nio** will provide mail fun integration in order to notify users of any actions performed on their personnal data.